mckernant1/lol-esports-api-wrapper/README.md

 languageCode: the language code ENUM of the language you want.
 Enum is [here](https://github.com/mckernant1/LolEsportsApiWrapper/blob/master/src/main/kotlin/com/github/mckernant1/lolapi/config/LanguageCode.kt)

 logger: Specify a PrintStream for the config.
-Default is null
+Default is null.
+Can input System.out or System.err

 cacheConfig: Specify Caching properties for the httpClient